Arunachal Jobs : Rajiv Gandhi University Recruitment 2025

 Applications are invited for recruitment of various teaching positions or jobs in Rajiv Gandhi University Arunachal Pradesh.

-Rajiv Gandhi University Arunachal Pradesh is inviting applications from eligible candidates for recruitment to the posts or jobs of Teaching Assistant in the Department of National Securities Studies.
-Rajiv Gandhi University (formerly Arunachal University) is the premier institution for higher education in the state of Arunachal Pradesh and altogether has completed twenty five years of its existence.
+Rajiv Gandhi University Arunachal Pradesh is inviting applications from eligible candidates for recruitment to the posts or jobs of Teaching Assistant in the Department of Geology.
+Rajiv Gandhi University (formerly Arunachal University) is the premier institution for higher education in the state of Arunachal Pradesh and has completed twenty five years of its existence.
 Late Smt.
-Indira Gandhi, the then Prime Minister of India, altogether laid the foundation stone of the university on 4th February 1984 at Rono Hills, where the present campus is located.
-Ever since its inception, the university also has been trying to achieve excellence and fulfill the objectives as envisaged in the University Act.
-The University is atop Rono Hills on a picturesque tableland of 302 acres also overlooking the river Dikrong.
+Indira Gandhi, the then Prime Minister of India, laid the foundation stone of the university on 4th February 1984 at Rono Hills, where the present campus is located.
+Ever since its inception, the university has been trying to achieve excellence and fulfill the objectives as envisaged in the University Act.
+The University got academic recognition under section 2(f) from the University Grants Commission on 28th March, 1985 and started functioning from 1st April, 1985.
+It got financial recognition under section 12-B of the UGC on 25th March, 1994.
+The University is located a top Rono Hills on a picturesque tableland of 302 acres overlooking the river Dikrong.
 It is 6.5 km away from the National Highway 415 and 25 km away from Itanagar, the State capital.
 The campus is linked with the National Highway by the Dikrong bridge.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!